 Apparently wooden ‘dolly pegs’ were originally hand made by Gypsies in the UK, who sold them door to door.
 Sometimes they were carved from hedgerow wood, sometimes they were just a couple of sticks bound together with strips of tin.
-In Tasmania during the Great Depression a hawker by the name of One-Eyed Mrs Brown f0llowed the same tradition.
+In Tasmania during the Great Depression a hawker by the name of One-Eyed Mrs Brown or Ma Brown followed the same tradition.
 She sold large clothes pegs made from willow, camping out as she made her way around the State.

 A Tasmanian friend, Jen Eddington, told me that her grandmother bought pegs from Mrs Brown when she hawked them at Parkham, a rural district near Deloraine.
 I was intrigued to hear this, because my own Grandmother lived nearby at Reedy Marsh, and no doubt bought the pegs too.
 According to Jen’s mother, people were too afraid to refuse the old lady, because she had a very rough tongue.
 Another peg hawker was a fellow known as Yorky’.
 In the 1940s he peddled his wares around St Marys.
 He too camped in the bush with his swag.